ankostis/jsonschema/docs/validate.rst

         An object representing the validator's meta schema (the schema that describes valid schemas in the given version).

-    .. attribute:: VALIDATORS
+    .. attribute:: CHECKERS

-        A mapping of validators (:class:`str`\s) to functions that validate the validator property with that name.
+        A mapping of checkers (:class:`str`\s) to functions that check the schema property with that name.
 For more information see :ref:`creating-validators`.

     .. attribute:: schema